SOS Children's Village Santa Rosa de Copán

-Poor housing conditions, undernourishment and a lack of medical attention mark the daily lives of Copán's children.
+Bad housing conditions, undernourishment and a lack of medical attention mark the daily lives of Copán's children.
 Only six in ten residents of Santa Rosa de Copán have access to medical services and five in ten children are undernourished.
 In rural Copán, electricity is only available to seven per cent of the population.
-Unsurprisingly, organised gangs known as maras find it easy to recruit children and young people who grow up in such a poor and difficult environment.
+Unsurprisingly, organized gangs known as maras find it easy to recruit children and young people who grow up in such under pressure and difficult environment.
 Once a child forms part of the maras it usually enters a vicious circle of violence, drugs and crime that is hard to break as the child becomes an adult.

 High illiteracy rates and crippling poverty make life burdensome for many of the region's children

 In Santa Rosa de Copán, education remains an issue of great concern.
 The municipality's above-average school dropout-rate can be explained by the fact that many children have to support their parents economically, meaning that they engage in productive labor to help raise a higher family income.
 As a result, the region's primary school enrollment ratio for both boys and girls is comparatively low as well.
 The precarious socioeconomic situation that many families in Santa Rosa de Copán face partly explains why only a very low number of students ever complete high school.